Pratham1443/NLPChatbot/README.md

 T5 model from huggingface is fine-tuned using the SciQ dataset for the question answering task.

+dataset.json is used for training. valid.json is used as validation dataset.

 Dataset Preparation:
 Custom ScienceDataset class is created in the ScienceDataset.py file.
 This class is used to prepare the dataset in the desired format.
 SciQ dataset is used.
 Original format per sample: